clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ;; ⇒ []
 ```

-Besides atoms, agents and refs, Clojure has several other concurrency-oriented data structures
+Besides atoms, agents, and refs, Clojure has several other concurrency-oriented data structures
-that can be dereferenced: delays, futures and promises.
+that can be dereferenced: delays, futures, and promises.
 They will be covered later in this
 guide.

 ### Dereferencing Support For Data Types Implemented In Java

-It is possible to make custom data types implemented in Java to support dereferencing by
+It is possible to make custom data types implemented in Java support dereferencing by
 making them implement the `clojure.lang.` interface:

 ``` java